joshnishikawa/MIDIcontroller/README.md

 *****************************************************************************

 VERSION LOG:
+  2.3.2 - Fixed the broken smooth() function for analog inputs.
   2.3.1 - All examples updated to prevent MIDI and usbMIDI stack crashes.
   2.3.0 - A major update to the Flicker library:
           - thresholds for Capacitive Touch buttons are automatically detected